viral32111/apc-ups-exporter/README.md

 All of the flags are optional, with sensible default values.

 * `--nis-address <string>`
-  * The network information server's IPv4 address.
+  * The Network Information Server's IPv4 address.
   * Defaults to `127.0.0.1`.
   * Example: `--nis-address 192.168.0.5`.
 * `--nis-port <number>`
-  * The network information server's TCP port number.
+  * The Network Information Server's TCP port number.
   * Defaults to `3551`.
   * Example: `--nis-port 1234`.
 * `--metrics-address <string>`